fullmetalbrackets/blog/src/pages/blog/rsync-a-quick-guide.md

   - Command Line
 ---

-Rsync is a very handy tool for doing high-speed file transfers between Linux hosts over a local network or remote hosts on the internet, such as EC2 instances on Amazon Web Services.
-You can pass options to Rsync to do things like recursive transfer (all files and sub-directories within the source directory are also transferred), ignore existing or newer files at the destination, and more.

 To explain Rsync, let's pretend we want to transfer a directory of photos between two Linux hosts.
 The hostname of the computer with the photos is called **Workstation**, and the main user is **Monica**.
 The hostname of the receiving computer is unknown, but it's IP address is **192.168.1.100** and it's user is **Chandler**.
 Monica only wants photos in .jpg format to be transferred, wants to skip transferring any photos that already exist at the destination unless she has a newer version of it, and wants to NOT transfer files over 100MB in size.
 She will use the below command and options:

 ```bash